saucelabs/sauce-docs/docs/mobile-apps/features.md

 // ============
 // Capabilities
 // ============
-// For all capabilities please check
+// For a list of capabilities, see:
 // http://appium.io/docs/en/writing-running-appium/caps/#general-capabilities
 config.capabilities = [
     {